SoftEng2-Group-16/thesis-management-project/documents/documentation.md

 ### Testing

-Jest is set up for unit testing.
+`Jest` is set up for unit testing as demo1, but for demo2 we opted for a different library for e2e, still based on Jest.

 ### Implemetation for Integration
+(OBSOLETE)

 - setup process.env.NODE_ENV as 'test' in the integration test file
 - import the server, which will start listening on port 3001